 By Russia specialist John

 When I suggest taking a trip to St Petersburg or Moscow during the winter months, most people are horrified at the prospect.
 They envision long, dark days when the mercury never rises above freezing, or endless wind and rain.
-Ok, I won’t deny the sub-zero temperatures, but if you have already weathered a northern European or North American winter, it honestly doesn’t feel that different.
+Okay, I won’t deny the sub-zero temperatures, but if you have already weathered a northern European or North American winter, it honestly doesn’t feel that different.
 The skies are often remarkably bright and clear.

 In winter, not only do you eschew the crowds that can sometimes throng Russia’s cities in summer, I’d also argue you’re in for a richer, more fulfilling experience.
 Winter offers the photogenic, romantic Russia of your imagination, the snow-dusted country of Doctor Zhivago and Tchaikovsky’s Nutcracker.
 It’s Russia as it was meant to be seen.